Head of Physics: Mr Matthew Rivers

 Physics includes the study of the amazing world of semiconductors and their applications, from the transistor at the heart of all of our computers to the photovoltaic panels that make an increasing fraction of our electricity; Physics includes Relativity, with its curved space-time and its famous mass-energy equation; it also includes Quantum Mechanics, whose ideas and experiments fundamentally challenge all of our common-sense notions of the nature of reality itself.
 Physics can be a thrilling intellectual ride!

 In the Lower School, girls are introduced to the basic concepts and vocabulary of the subject through studying ideas such as the behaviour of light, forces and electrical circuits.
 As with the other two sciences, experimental work is very important in Physics and we aim to teach as much as we can through practical activities.
-Over this two-year period, we will build on the knowledge and understanding that girls bring in from their previous schooling, cover the content of the Common Entrance syllabus and so make them ready to for the start of their GCSE course.
+Over this two-year period, we will build on the knowledge and understanding that girls bring in from their previous schooling, cover the content of the Common Entrance syllabus and so prepare them for their GCSE course.

-In the Upper School, commencing in the Upper Fourth (Y9), girls start the Edexcel International GCSE course in physics.
-They will study this for two periods per week in Upper Fourth and four periods per week in Lower Fifth and Upper Fifth.
+In the Upper School, commencing in the Upper Fourth (Year 9), girls start the Edexcel International GCSE course in physics.
+They will study this for two periods per week in Upper Fourth and four periods per week in Lower Fifth (Year 10) and Upper Fifth (Year 11).
 This is a broad course that covers all the main branches of the subject and is examined by two papers at the end of Upper Fifth.
 Practical skills are taught and practised throughout the course and are assessed in the written papers alongside the more theoretical material.

-Full details of the curriculum are available in the GCSE and Sixth Form options publications whilst further information about the teaching and learning of physics at Downe House may be obtained by contacting the Head of Department, Matthew Rivers email@example.com
+Full details of the curriculum are available in the GCSE and Sixth Form options publications whilst further information about the teaching and learning of physics at Downe House may be obtained by contacting the Head of Department, Mr Matthew Rivers.